Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 CH Drinkstone Pons

-Pons won Best of Breed at the Westminster Kennel Club show - twice - and in 1934 also won second in the group competition.
-And he won Best in Specialty Show at the annual Labrador Retriever Club Inc. show in 1934.
+Pons started his show career as a puppy.
+He won many prizes and was often chosen as the best Labrador, best retriever and/or best gun dog.
+Pons won Best of Breed at the Westminster Kennel Club show - twice - and also won second in the group competition.
+He won Best in Specialty Show at the annual Labrador Retriever Club Inc. show.

 In 1934 he started running and placing in field trials.
 He won the Open novice stake the the Brookhaven Game Protective Association trial with kennel mates Night Light and Ben taking second and third.
 A New York Times reporter said "The placed dogs showed the influence of the highest breeding, combined with thorough training.
 All the Wingan representatives exhibited intelligence in their hunting, with a minimum of direction from their handler."
-4
+2

 CH Drinkstone Pons of Wingan